How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 Questions to ask:

-- What's your historical uptime over the last 12 months?
+- What is your historical uptime over the last 12 months?

 - Can you share a recent uptime report?

-- What's the SLA penalty structure if you breach the agreement?
+- What is the SLA penalty structure if you breach the agreement?

 - Where are your servers located?
-Do you've redundancy?
+Do you have redundancy?

-Red flag: Any provider who can't produce a 12-month uptime log is either hiding performance issues or doesn't measure it properly.
+Red flag: Any provider who cannot produce a 12-month uptime log is either hiding performance issues or does not measure it properly.

 5. Bonus and Promotion Engine